-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 students to engage in critical thinking, communication, collaboration, and creativity in all classrooms by 5% as evidenced in walk through observations.
-Little to no classroom data was gathered observing students engaging in performance-based tasks.
-However, as evidenced by PLC discussions/planning days and end products, performance-based tasks were taking place across grade levels. of the time, teachers are engaging students in performance-based tasks as observed during admin observations and/or lesson plans. during admin observations and/or lesson plans.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 collaboration, and creativity in all classrooms by 5% as evidenced in walk through observations. engaging in performance-based tasks.
+However, as evidenced by PLC discussions/planning days and end products, performance-based tasks were taking place across grade levels. tasks as observed during admin observations and/or lesson plans. tasks as observed during admin observations and/or lesson plans.
 Priority 2B: Programs offered to all students, particularly our EL student population, enable 100% of students to access the CCSS and the ELD standards for the purpose of gaining academic content knowledge and English Language Proficiency.
-EL students are provided an additional 30-40 minutes daily of ELD instruction, in addition to being provided ELA intervention based on 30 minutes of ELD instruction is monitored through lesson plan checks and admin walk through during those times.
+EL students are provided an additional 30-40 minutes daily of ELD instruction, in addition to being provided ELA intervention based on assessment data.
+MO: ELD standards will be implemented in class 30 minutes of ELD instruction is monitored through lesson plan checks and admin walk through during those times.
 Intervention priority is provided to our El students whose data shows are in the highest need.
-This Priority 2B: We have 100% of our El students getting access to the CCSS and ELD standards.
+This year we have redesignated 13% of Priority 2B: We have 100% of our El students getting access to the CCSS and ELD standards.
 Each grade level provides an additional 30 minutes of ELD instruction is monitored through lesson plan checks and admin walk through during those times.
 Intervention priority is provided to our El students whose data shows are in the highest need.
-This year we have Priority 2B: Maintain 100% of unduplicated students getting access to CCSS materials and ELD standards materials.
+This year we have redesignated 13% of our EL students.
+Priority 2B: We have 100% of our EL students getting access to the CCSS and ELD standards.
+Each grade level provides an additional 30 minutes of ELD instruction which is monitored through lesson plan checks and admin walk through during those times.
+Intervention priority is provided to our EL students whose data shows are in the highest need.
+This year we have redesignated ### of our EL students.
+Priority 2B: Maintain 100% of unduplicated students getting access to CCSS materials and ELD standards materials.
 In addition, maintain 100% of unduplicated students having access to highly qualified teachers to provide instruction (one teacher per grade level at lower student numbers per class) during all instruction including 30 minutes of ELD instruction daily.